 Frieze Masters will coincide with and be within walking distance of Frieze London in Regent’s Park.
 Frieze London is one of the only fairs to focus only on contemporary art whilst Frieze Masters will give a unique view of the relationship between old and new art.
 Frieze Masters will show work made before the year 2000 whereas Frieze London will show work mainly post year 2000.
-The director of Frieze Masters is Victoria Siddall with artistic direction from Joanna Stella-Sawicka.
+Victoria Siddall is the director of Frieze Masters and Frieze London, with artistic direction from Joanna Stella-Sawicka and Abby Bangser.

 Can I get a combined ticket for Frieze London and Frieze Masters?

 There will be a combined ticket for Frieze London and Frieze Masters which will be available from the art fair’s ticket agent.

 Who are the Frieze Masters architects?

 Annabelle Selldorf is the designer for Frieze Masters.
 In 2012 she introduced a contemporary, elegant environment in which ancient and modern art can be shown side by side.
 Selldorf Architects has a reputation for the specific demands of art-related projects, having designed not only galleries and museums but also art foundations and collectors’ homes.

 The 2016 selection committee for Frieze Masters is: Jean Luc Baroni, Sam Fogg, David Juda, Anthony Meier, Fabrizio Moretti, Iwan Wirth, and Eleanor Acquavella.

 *Is there any element of Frieze Masters in which I can participate?*